Impact of the privatisation of British Rail: Positive

 In a 2016 article for The Independent, Simon Calder argued that the rail industry was a victim of its own success in increasing passenger numbers.
 This has led to overcrowding on trains and some train companies were having to run trains 2 minutes apart during the whole morning rush hour from 6am to 10am, reducing reliability until Network Rail can perform "heavy-duty reworking of Victorian infrastructure" in order to relieve the pressure.

-Calder's article quoted Mark Smith, (a station manager for Charing Cross, London Bridge and Cannon Street in the early 1990s who later started the seat61.com international rail website) as saying that Britain was doing better than the rest of Europe.
-"We have the safest and fastest-growing railway in Europe.
-We’re re-opening stations and branch lines whilst France and others contemplate closures and cuts.
+Calder's article quoted Mark Smith (a station manager for Charing Cross, London Bridge and Cannon Street in the early 1990s who later started the seat61.com international rail website) as saying that Britain was doing better than the rest of Europe.
+Smith stated: "We have the safest and fastest-growing railway in Europe.
+We're re-opening stations and branch lines whilst France and others contemplate closures and cuts.
 We are revitalising our Caledonian and Cornish sleeper services whilst the Germans prepare to surrender all of theirs at the end of this year.
 Even our on-time performance stacks up surprisingly well against the French, Germans or Italians these days, with my own local operator Chiltern Railways even giving the Swiss a run for their money."

-Lew Adams General Secretary of the Associated Society of Locomotive Engineers and Firemen (ASLEF) who vigorously opposed the privatisation of British Rail declared in 2004: "I was vehement that we wanted to stay in the public sector, and of course there were all the usual concerns trade unionists have regarding privatization, safety issues, job losses, protecting the conditions of service, and pensions.
+Lew Adams, General Secretary of the Associated Society of Locomotive Engineers and Firemen (ASLEF), who vigorously opposed the privatisation of British Rail, declared in 2004: "I was vehement that we wanted to stay in the public sector, and of course there were all the usual concerns trade unionists have regarding privatisation: safety issues, job losses, protecting the conditions of service and pensions.
 But accepting the will of Parliament, it was time to look at the arguments.
-So we said to management, ‘Well, if that’s what you want, this is what we want.’
+So we said to management, 'Well, if that's what you want, this is what we want'.
 Today I cannot argue against the private entrepreneur coming into the rail industry.
-We are running 1,700 more trains per day since it was privatized.
+We are running 1,700 more trains per day since it was privatised.
 The entrepreneurs built traffic to the extent that we are having to build more infrastructure.
-What is true is true: 4.2 billion pounds spent on new trains.
-We never saw that in all the years I’ve been in the rail industry.
+What is true is true: £4.2 billion has been spent on new trains.
+We never saw that in all the years I've been in the rail industry.
 All the time it was in the public sector, all we got were cuts, cuts, cuts.
 And today there are more members in the trade union, more train drivers, and more trains running.
-The reality is that it worked, we’ve protected jobs, and we got more jobs.
-If a private company is making more money, I look at that from a union’s point of view, ‘Well, that looks like a wage increase to me.’
+The reality is that it worked, we've protected jobs, and we got more jobs.
+If a private company is making more money, I look at that from a union's point of view, 'Well, that looks like a wage increase to me'.
 And we can argue that.
 And the more secure they are and the more productive they are in delivering train services, well, that means more jobs.
 I was there when the public railways had some 600,000 people and it came down to 100,000 in the time I worked in the rail industry.
-Now we are expanding on jobs.".
+Now we are expanding on jobs."